 Visit the Summon the Magician page of this website and provide the requested information.
 Nate will typically respond within 24 hours.

 Stage magic is performed in a centralized location and intended to be viewable by the entire audience.
 This type of magic is perfect for cocktail and dinner parties, business meetings and functions of all types and sizes.
 It typically involves illusions using objects large enough for all to view and often incorporates audience members into the show.
-Visit the Services Page for additional information or see “stage magic.”
+Visit the Shows Page for additional information or see “stage magic.”